4.4.2 - How to determine them?

 The five characteristics used are as follows:

 Technical representativeness: This characteristic assesses whether the value is truly representative of the current state of techniques and technologies used.
-EF: Assesses whether technological advances have occurred since the emission factor was created.
+EF: Assesses whether technological advances have occurred since the creation of the emission factor.
 AD: Assesses whether the activity data comes from a different or obsolete technology.

-Geographical representativeness: This characteristic assesses whether the value is well adapted to the geographic location of the emission source.
+Geographical representativeness: This characteristic assesses whether the value is well suited to the geographical location of the emission source.
 EF: Assesses whether the emission factor applies to a territory different from that of the emission source.
 AD: Assesses whether the activity data comes from another territory.

 Temporal representativeness: This characteristic assesses whether the value is up to date for the emission source.
 EF: Assesses whether the emission factor is sufficiently up to date, whether its validity period has been exceeded, or whether changes have occurred since the emission factor was created.
-AD: Assesses whether the activity data used comes from a different year than the year in which the assessment was carried out.
+AD: Assesses whether the activity data used comes from a year different from the year of the assessment.

 Reliability: This characteristic determines whether the method of collecting the activity data and the source from which the emission factor originates are reliable.
 EF: Assesses whether the emission factor comes from an unqualified or unreliable source.
 AD: Assesses whether the activity data is based on a rough or even speculative estimate rather than a precise measurement.